 They sprout prop and aerial roots from their lower branches like a mangrove tree.
 It's just what they like to do.
 If you don't trim it, the plant will exhibit its natural wide, sprawling growth habit.

 They must be pruned by hand (in my opinion), and not cut across the leaves by an electric (or manual) hedge trimmer.
-Both the leaves and stems are thick; trimmers will just shred them up, leaving gaping wounds for disease to invade.
-Yes, this is labor intensive and if you pay someone to do your landscape maintenance, it can get expensive.
+Both the leaves and stems are thick; trimmers will shred them and cause gaping wounds for disease to invade.
+This can be time consuming and expensive if you pay someone to do your landscape maintenance.

-Although drought tolerant, they will have a fuller shape with regular irrigation and pruning.
-They will also have a fuller shape with more sun.
+Clusia will have a fuller shape with consistent irrigation, pruning, and full sun.
 Plants in the shade will exhibit a more open, sprawling shape or poor growth.
 This plant is not a good choice for shady situations!

 There are other more sustainable alternatives...

 My preference is for mixed, naturalistic screenings, where the plants are allowed to reach their mature size with minimal trimming, have a slower growth rate, or are specifically chosen based on the level of privacy screening needed.
 In the case where a formal hedge or border is necessary, plants with small or thinner leaves are best because they can be easily shaped with a hedge trimmer, if necessary.
-In my opinion, better screening options for southeast Florida include Florida privet, Florida boxwood, Ilex species, Simpson's stopper and other stoppers, crabwood, Jamaica caper, firebush and bay rum.
+In my opinion, better screening options for southeast Florida include Florida privet, Florida boxwood, Ilex species, Simpson's stopper and other stoppers, crabwood, Jamaican caper, firebush, bay rum, Florida Keys blackbead, and many others.

 Hope this information was helpful, and feel free to contact me to discuss alternative screening options for your space.